acn-sbuad/learning-functions/task-cosmostrigger.md

 **Question**

 The template function only accesses the first element in the input collection.
 In what cases would the collection hold more than one element?

-### Challenge: Modifying the output

-Are you able to modify the trigger to log a special message if a pizza gets the best rating(😍)?

 ### Modify Cosmos DB Trigger function